thisMatter.comMoneyStocksStock Valuation and Financial Ratios

 Security analysts also forecast a target price, based on their expectations of future earnings and revenues.

-However, numerous studies and scandals have shown that analysts’ recommendations are not reliable, and that there has often been a conflict of interest among analysts and the firms that they work for.
+However, many studies and scandals have shown that analysts' recommendations are not reliable, that there has often been a conflict of interest among analysts and the firms they work for.
+Analysts may inflate their forecasts for specific companies to curry favor with the management, to gain inside knowledge or get crucial information before it is distributed to other analysts or to the public.
+Favorable forecasts also help increase business for the companies that employed the analysts.
 Companies were often rated buys so that the investment banks could win their business.
-In the late 1990’s, at the height of the stock market bubble, less than 2% of the companies were designated with sell recommendations.
+In the late 1990's, at the height of the stock market bubble, less than 2% of the companies were designated with sell recommendations.

 William Baker, a marketing professor at San Diego State University, conducted a study of analysts’ recommendations for stocks in the Dow Jones Industrial Average (DJIA) and the technology sector of the S&P 500, and found that stocks with buy recommendations performed no better than stocks with hold or sell recommendations, and that technology stocks with hold or sell recommendations outperformed the S&P 500 Index by 8.3% compared to 4.4% for those with buy recommendations.